JSP-Iwahashi/slide_screen_saver/README.md

 # Notice

-This app uses window_manager library.
+The administrator privileges are required by window_manager library when first time to build.
-The lib need administrator privileges when first time to build.
+Use @rebuild.bat to easily build with administrator privileges.
-After first build with administrator privileges, you can build with no privileges.
+After run @rebuild.bat, you can build on Android Studio with no privileges.

 # Develop note